nasuh-unal/nasuh-unal/README.md

 - 🎓 I graduated from Fırat University with a degree in Software Engineering.
-- 🌱 I’m currently working Back-End Technologies and Android Programing
+- 🌱 I’m currently working Android Programing

 ----